LTUC/amman-dotnet-401d2/Curriculum/Class01/LAB.md

 - **Comment your code.**
 - Provide a readme that includes clear directions on setting up this program.
 - Questions to Consider:
-	1. What programs do I need installed?
-	1. What are the step by step directions?
+	1. What is the purpose of the program?
 	1. How do I run the program?
-	1. How do I know the program worked successfully?
+	1. What does the program look like? (visual)

 ## Rubric
 - 7pts: Program meets all requirements described in Lab directions